Skip to main content

 What is medical detox?

-Medical detox is the process of clearing harmful substances — such as alcohol, opioids, or other drugs — from the body under the supervision of licensed medical professionals.
-The goal is to manage withdrawal symptoms safely while preparing you for ongoing treatment.
+Medical detox is the process of clearing drugs or alcohol from the body under the supervision of licensed medical professionals.
+The goal is to manage withdrawal symptoms safely while preparing for ongoing treatment.

-Why should I choose medical detox instead of detoxing at home?
+Why choose medical detox instead of detoxing at home?

 How do I know if I need medical detox?